The Best Deer-Resistant Plants and Flowers for Your Garden

 See more deer-resistant plants

-- Deer love the tender new leaves and shoots of groundcovers when they first emerge in the spring.
+- Repel and fertilize.
+Deer love the tender new leaves and shoots of groundcovers when they first emerge in the spring.
 To eliminate the temptation, treat the area with a strong-smelling deer repellent or something that also doubles as a chemical-free fertilizer, such as blood meal or fish emulsion.
 “Be careful not to overfertilize, which will result in the soft, succulent vegetative growth that deer love.
 Just half the recommended dosage at a given time will leave the odor but not overstimulate the plants,” advises Clausen.

-- You don’t have to avoid growing all the annuals that deer like to nibble on.
+- Plant higher.
+You don’t have to avoid growing all the annuals that deer like to nibble on.
 Instead, put them in containers on a balcony or front porch or plant them in hanging baskets that are too high for deer to reach.
 You can also try a deer-resistant wildflower mix.

 ONLINE LEARNING: